-COMMUNITY AWARENESS, TIMELY WARNINGS
+COMMUNITY AWARENESS & TIMELY WARNINGS

-In order to keep the campus community informed about safety and security issues on an ongoing basis, the Mount Mary University Public Safety Office will alert the campus community of certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
+To keep the campus community informed about safety and security issues on an ongoing basis, the Mount Mary University Public Safety Office will alert the campus community of certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
 A warning will be issued when a crime occurs on or off campus that constitutes an ongoing or continuing threat to community members.
-The information is distributed primarily via e mail but could include other means including postings in the residence hall and other university facilities.
+The information is distributed primarily via email but could include other means including postings in the residence hall and other university facilities, or the RAVE messaging system.
+Warnings will only be issued for crimes occurring on or near campus.
+(Note: The University has no officially recognized student organizations with non-campus locations.)